tgdrive/teldrive-docs/docs/guides/jellyfin.md

 ```
 :::

-- Plex and Emby can be configured in a similar way.You can share teldrive volume to any container by using rclone volume driver.
+Plex and Emby can be configured similarly.
+You can share the Teldrive volume with any container using the rclone volume driver.

+## Important Container Management

 > [!IMPORTANT]
->- Don't use restart policy in compose file that uses rclone volume driver.You have to use crontab job for containers that that depends on rclone volume.
+> - Don't use restart policies in compose files that use the rclone volume driver.
+> - Instead, use a crontab job for containers that depend on rclone volumes.
->- Add the following script to crontab at startup.Change container name accodingly.
+> - Add the following script to crontab to run at startup (modify container names as needed):

 ```bash
 #!/bin/bash